Top Allergy Terms

 Nasal sprays: Medication used to prevent or treat nasal symptoms.
-Available by prescription or over-the-counter in decongestant, antihistamine, corticosteroid, or salt-water solution form.
+Some are prescription-only, others you can get over-the-counter.
+They come in decongestant, antihistamine, corticosteroid, or salt-water solution form.
 A mast cell (see above) stabilizer form is also available.

 Otolaryngologist: A doctor who specializes in diagnosing and treating a variety of disorders of the ear, nose, and throat.

-Otoscope: A lighted instrument that lets the doctor see far down into the outer ear canal.
+Otoscope: This lighted tool lets the doctor see far down into your outer ear canal.

-Pneumatic otoscope: An instrument that blows a puff of air into the ear canal to test eardrum movement.
+Pneumatic otoscope: This tool blows a puff of air into your ear canal to test eardrum movement.

-Pollen: A fine, powdery substance released by plants and trees.
+Pollen: A fine, powdery substance released by plants.